 Kirby McInerney LLP Reminds Investors That a Class Action Lawsuit Has Been Filed on Behalf of Catalent, Inc. (CTLT) Investors and Encourages Investors to Contact the Firm Before April 25, 2023

-/EIN News/ -- NEW YORK, March 06, 2023 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the District of New Jersey on behalf of those who acquired Catalent, Inc. (“Catalent” or the “Company”) (NYSE: CTLT) securities during the period from August 30, 2021 through October 31, 2022 (the “Class Period”).
+NEW YORK, March 06, 2023 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the District of New Jersey on behalf of those who acquired Catalent, Inc. ("Catalent" or the "Company") CTLT securities during the period from August 30, 2021 through October 31, 2022 (the "Class Period").
 Investors have until April 25, 2023 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Catalent provides delivery technologies and development solutions for drugs, biologics, and consumer health products.